strata-mvc/strata/docs/models.md

 First, you must ensure the class extends `MVC\CustomPostTypes\Entity` so it inherits model methods.

 The `key` attribute defines the name of the custom post type internally.
-By default, this value will be prefixed by `ctp_` so that in this example the unique key of the custom post type will be `ctp_school`.
+By default, this value will be prefixed by `ctp_` so that in this example the unique key of the custom post type will be `ctp_song`.
 The `singular` and `plural` attributes allow for the quicker generation of labels.

 Finally, the optional `options` attribute allows you to customize the configuration array that is sent to `register_post_type` internally.
 As long as you follow the [conventions](http://codex.wordpress.org/Function_Reference/register_post_type) your post type will be created using these customized values, filling the missing options with their default counterparts.